-Aircraft that were designed in the last century were expected to have a service life of 20 to 30 years; however, many aircraft are being flown longer or upgraded for life extension.
-One issue that fleet owners face for their older aircraft is obsolescence of avionics systems.
-This paper presents different strategies for addressing this growing problem, including replacement of obsolete line replaceable units (LRUs) using commercial off-the-shelf (COTS) products.
+Aircraft designed in the last century were expected to have a service life of 20 to 30 years; however, many aircraft are being flown longer or upgraded for life extension.
+One issue that fleet owners face for their older aircraft is the obsolescence of avionics systems.
+This paper presents different strategies for addressing this growing problem, including replacing obsolete line replaceable units (LRUs) using commercial off-the-shelf (COTS) products.

 All aircraft are sold with an estimated lifespan of service.
-Usually it is anticipated that, under normal usage, you would expect to get a number of years, e.g., 20, out of the aircraft before it needs replacing.
+Usually, it is anticipated that, under normal usage, you would expect to get many years, e.g., 20, out of the aircraft before it needs replacing.

-An aircraft’s various onboard systems have supply and maintenance contracts designed with this lifespan in mind; however, many aircraft end up in service for longer than originally anticipated, which can create part obsolescence issues.
+An aircraft’s various onboard systems have supply and maintenance contracts designed with this lifespan in mind; however, many aircraft end up in service for longer than initially anticipated, creating part obsolescence issues.
 It gets harder to find a way to replace or repair a part as time goes on, and aircraft can be grounded if a necessary part fails and there is no replacement.

 Log in and download the white paper to learn more.